ewanc26/website/content/reviews/american-werewolf-radio-review.md

 tags: ['Werewolves']
 ---

-***Spoilers ahead in case you haven't watched the film!
+***Spoilers ahead in case you haven't watched the original film!
 This is a real-time review, so I discuss a lot of the details!***

 ---